Surfshark vs Atlas VPN

 Money-back guarantee: 30 DAYS

 This was a relatively close contest because both VPNs excel in multiple areas.
-Atlas VPN provides fast speeds, strong streaming ability, an unlimited connection allowance, and plenty of extra security features including MutliHop servers.
+Atlas VPN provides fast speeds, strong streaming ability, an unlimited connection allowance, and a simplistic design that novices will appreciate.
 However, there’s little it offers that Surfshark doesn’t (indeed, Surfshark also has all of the aforementioned features and more).
 It’s for this reason that Surfshark is our overall winner.

-In particular, Surfshark is faster and has a much larger network of servers (over 3,000 in 65 countries).
-It’s also only marginally more expensive than Atlas VPN making it the best value VPN of the two.
+In particular, Surfshark is faster and has a much larger network of servers (over 3,000 in 100 countries).
+It’s also slightly less expensive than Atlas VPN, while offering a wider selection of security features.
 Whichever VPN you choose, you’ll benefit from a 30-day money-back guarantee, allowing you to try the VPN service risk-free.

 Surfshark Coupon